Classification of qubit cellular automata on hypercubic lattices

-with $\cS^{\mathfrak{c}}_{\mathfrak q(q)}$ isomorphic to a direct sum of matrix algebras.
-Equation (\ref{isom 1d}) is derived by exploiting the simplicity \footnote{An algebra $\cA$ is called simple if its closed two-sided ideals are only $\{0\}$ and $\cA$.
+The latter is derived by exploiting the simplicity of $\cA_{\Z}$~\footnote{An algebra $\cA$ is called simple if its closed two-sided ideals are only $\{0\}$ and $\cA$.
 A matrix algebra with a trivial center is simple.
-A quasi-local algebra of simple algebras is simple \cite{brattelirobinson}.} of the algebra $\cA_{\Z^s}$ and its subalgebras, along with the commutativity of the support algebras on the quadrants.
-This latter condition, which holds for our qubit automata and allows us to extend the index theory to them, is generally false.
-If we assume it from the outset imposing
+A quasi-local algebra of simple algebras is simple \cite{brattelirobinson}.}, and the commutativity of support algebras on quadrants, which generally fails in higher spatial dimensions.
+If we assume it from the outset, i.e.~imposing